Until the mid 1800’s fashion dictated that wealthy European women should make their faces look pale, the whiter the better.

 Most eye cosmetics are likely to be perfectly safe providing sensible precautions are taken

-- Keep the cosmetics clean as misuse can cause dangerous bacteria to multiply on them that can lead to eye infections.
+- Keep the cosmetics clean by washing brushes regularly as misuse can cause dangerous bacteria to multiply on them that can lead to eye infections.
 There are recorded cases where an eye cosmetic has caused temporary or permanent blindness.

 - Never, never share eye makeup or exchange used eye cosmetics with any body and only use a tester if the store provides single-use disposable applicators.